 - Put the mix in an air-tight container and keep in the fridge for 5-8 days undisturbed.

 Now that your starter has been fed, you are left with some excess starter which is ripe and ready to be used!
 The instructions below assume you have about 150 g of ripe starter.
 If you don’t have enough, keep feeding your starter weekly until you have enough feed leftover to bake with.

 - Proving basket.
 Using a wooden (rattan) banneton is essential to allow the dough to undergo its final slow rise without drying out while forming a “skin” – the beginning of your bread’s crust.
 I use a 20 cm round basket, similar to this one.
 If the basket comes with linen lining, the latter can be used to smooth out the basket’s walls.
 Since I like seeing the basket rings in the final product, I use the lining as a lid during proving.

 - Cast iron casserole, a.k.a.
 Dutch oven.
 A 4.7 liters one will work perfectly for the recipe I’m about to describe.
 A casserole is essential when baking in a standard oven because it creates an enclosed space that fills with steam during baking, allowing the bread to do its final rise and cook through without burning.
-A double-dutch oven (with the shallow half placed at the bottom) or a spun-iron baking cloche can also be used and are preferable to the casserole because they allow easier access.
+A double-dutch oven (resting on its shallow pan) or a spun-iron baking cloche can also be used and are preferable to the casserole because they allow easier access.

 - Scoring blade (optional), similar to this one.
 A very sharp paring knife can also be used.

 - Cooling rack (optional).
 Two wooden spoons placed flat on a cutting board can also be used to support the loaf while it cools down.

 NOTE: These quantities make a ~800 g loaf (about 20 cm in diameter, 12 cm tall) which fits in a 4.7 l casserole.